smartinternz02/SPSGP-524307-Predictive-Modeling-for-H1b-Visa-Approval-Using-IBM-Watson/README.md

 four applications.
 This processing phase unavoidably discards applications submitted by small businesses, however it greatly aids in correcting misspelt company names.
 For the success rate by employer, a functionality was developed.
-Apps by Social Name: The federal occupational classification system known as SOC stands for Standard Occupational Classification System.
+Applications by Social Name: The federal occupational classification system known as SOC stands for Standard Occupational Classification System.
 We removed data points with SOC kinds that appear less than four times in the data and built a feature for the quantity of H-1B applications by SOC type.